anparis/blog/content/post/hugo_blog_creation.md

 /**clickable icons problem**

-Once that I found out the existence of [font awesome](https://fontawesome.com/), adding incons worked like a charm.
+Once that I discovered the existence of [font awesome](https://fontawesome.com/), adding icons worked like a charm.

-To use it, you need to subscribe in order to receive a script that you then add to your head.html (No idea if you can manage to make it work without subscription).
+To use it, I subscribed to receive a script that I could then add to my head.html (No idea if you can manage to make it work without subscription).

-Then you just add to copy paste the icon that you want in your html code, for example the github icon :
+Then you just have to copy paste the icon that you want in your html code, for example the github icon :
 ```html
 <i class="fa-brands fa-github"></i>
 ```